gvwilson/sensibleadventures/princess-bear/bear.md

 and..."
 She shrugged again to hide her embarrassment.
 She had wanted to surprise him...

-Before the prince could reply, one of soldiers called out, "Sir---above us!"
+Before the prince could reply, one of soldiers called out, "*Sra*---above us!"
 The other clouds had returned.

 Rind brought her cloud down onto the road two dozen strides from Cloak and slid